jacobfisher18/yntht/README.md

 - This project uses Terraform 0.12 to create a t2.micro EC2 instance in the us-east-1 region
 - The Terraform state is checked into source control for now
 - To work with Terraform, cd into the /terraform directory and run commands from there
-- `terraform destroy` to destroy the machine
+- `terraform destroy` destroys the machine, but note that the IP is hard coded in a lot of places and will be lost, as well as Node, pm2, and Nginx installations

 #### AWS
 - Other than the EC2 instance, some setup was needed manually in AWS to configure an IAM role, security group, a pem file, etc.
-- I also set up an AWS alert for if I'm gonna spend more than $5 in a month
 - The AWS security group manages what ports are accessible, so accessing a port requires adding it in the outbound rules for the security group attached to the server
 - The app is kept running on EC2 via pm2
 - The EC2 instance has node installed on it
-- For now it's reachable at its IP that can be found in AWS

 #### Nginx
 - The server uses Nginx as a reverse proxy.
 Configuration was done manually while ssh'ed into the machine.